Communications with Stakeholders after a Ransomware Attack

 by Charlie Maclean-Bristol, FBCI, FEPS

-Charlie discusses the issues associated with communications after a cyber-attack, and how to develop a plan that will make a huge difference in an organisation’s ability to survive and keep their reputation after a data breach.
+Charlie discusses the issues associated with communications after a cyber-attack (ransomware attack), and how to develop a plan that will make a huge difference in an organisation’s ability to survive and keep their reputation after a data breach.